Groupe Scolaire Jean de La Fontaine

-École Française de Harare or Groupe Scolaire Jean de La Fontaine is a French international school in Vainona, Harare, Zimbabwe.
+The French International School of Harare or Groupe Scolaire Jean de La Fontaine is a French international school in Vainona, Harare, Zimbabwe.
 Registered with the Agency for French Education Abroad (AEFE), it serves preschool to the upper secondary (lycée) levels.
-As of 2015 the school has 170 students from 27 countries.
+As of 2026 the school has 137 students from over 25 countries.

 Students taking upper secondary classes use the National Centre for Distance Education (CNED) distance education programme.